A00457310/HotelReservationSystem/README.md

 # HotelReservationSystem
-The API is built in Java Spring Boot.
+The API is built in Java Spring Boot.<br>
-Maven is used as build tool.
+Maven is used as build tool. <br>
-MySQL is used for data persistence.
+MySQL is used for data persistence. <br>

+Steps to run the project :
+1) Clone the project
+2) Run the main method or create a spring configuration to run the project.
+3) Postman collection is exported into the project directory.
+Please refer to HotelReservationSystem.postman_collection.json.
+4) Import the postman collection to Postman and run the apis.

 API documentation:
 1) Get Hotel list